-Contrary to the belief that an adult dog cannot bond with a new family, a dog that has been abandoned once is usually eager to become part of a loving pack, where they feel safe and secure, and are likely to act accordingly.
-We find that rescue dogs are generally eager to please their new owners.
+Contrary to the belief that an adult animal cannot bond with a new family, a pet that has been abandoned once is usually eager to become part of a loving pack, where they feel safe and secure, and are likely to act accordingly.
+We find that rescues are generally eager to please their new owners.

 You'll Save a Life